Through the Recognition of Prior Learning (RPL), you can now convert your years of work experience into credits towards your academic programme.

 Receive your assessment and credit for the qualifications within 30-45 days of applying.
 Partial RPL from a qualification can fast-track your certification.

-Once the assessment is completed, the certificate issuance will start.
-This process usually takes about 1-2 weeks.
+Once the payment is made, the certificate issuance will start.
+This process usually takes about 2-4 weeks.
 You will receive your certificate in the mail.
+If you are claiming partial credit for a specific qualification, you will be required to complete the remaining modules to get the certificate.

 HOW CAN WE HELP?